• Tue. Aug 19th, 2025

 MANGANESE

-Manganese plays an important role in bone health and the overall metabolism.
+Manganese plays an important role in bone health and overall metabolism.

-2. Six varieties of strawberry grown on the island are winter strawberries.
+• The most popular varieties of strawberry grown on the island are Camarosa, Ventana, and Albion.

-4. The largest strawberry plantations are located in the Famagusta and Limassol districts.
+• The largest strawberry plantations are in the district of Famagusta and Limassol.

 Copyright infringement!